codebar/barcelona/processes/host-selection/host-prioritization.md

 **1. Remove any filter criteria applied:** to do this you will need to click on the little icon that looks like an upside down pyramid on columns M, N, O, and P. You will see that a window opens.
 In the filter by values section click on the select all option.
 This will allow you to start with the full list of available hosts.

-**2. Using the filter in column "O", exclude those in red (leave only the zeros)** to do this, select the icon that looks like an upside down pyramid.
+**2. Using the filter in column "O", exclude those in red (leave only the zeros):** to do this, select the icon that looks like an upside down pyramid.
 You will see that a window opens.
 The  1, and 2 filter criteria should not be selected.
 Uncheck them so that you are left only with the 0 criteria as a filter.

-**3. - Sort by Rating in descending order, and contact hosts starting from the one with higher rating (start by the 'NEW' if any)** Go to  the rating column and select the upside down pyramid.
+**3. - Sort by Rating in descending order, and contact hosts starting from the one with higher rating (start by the 'NEW' if any):** Go to  the rating column and select the upside down pyramid.
 Once the window opens, select sort by Z-A. If there is a new host, contact them first.
 Otherwise, you should contact the host that has the highest rating.

-**4. - Look for the contact details in "Contacts" tab** In the contacts tab, you will find the contact details listed for each of our hosting companies.
+**4. - Look for the contact details in "Contacts" tab:** In the contacts tab, you will find the contact details listed for each of our hosting companies.